skip to main content

 • not be a substitute for quitting smoking; not smoking is the best way to prevent lung cancer

 CT scanning and LDCT work like other x-ray exams.
 X-rays are a form of radiation that can be directed through the part of the body being examined.
 Different body parts absorb x-rays to varying degrees.
-See the Safety in X-ray, Interventional Radiology and Nuclear Medicine Procedures page for more information about x-rays.
+See the Radiation Safety page for more information about x-rays.

 With CT scanning, numerous x-ray beams and a set of electronic x-ray detectors rotate around you, measuring the amount of radiation being absorbed throughout your body.
 At the same time, the exam table is moving through the scanner so that the x-ray beam follows a spiral (helical) path.
 A special computer program processes this large volume of data to create two-dimensional cross-sectional images of your body and display them on a monitor.
 This is called helical or spiral CT.